jeremiah-shaulov/tsa/generated-doc/interface.OutliningSpan/README.md

 #### 📄 textSpan: [TextSpan](../interface.TextSpan/README.md)

+> The span of the document to actually collapse.

 #### 📄 hintSpan: [TextSpan](../interface.TextSpan/README.md)

+> The span of the document to display when the user hovers over the collapsed span.

 #### 📄 bannerText: `string`

+> The text to display in the editor for the collapsed region.

 #### 📄 autoCollapse: `boolean`

+> Whether or not this region should be automatically collapsed when
+> the 'Collapse to Definitions' command is invoked.

 #### 📄 kind: [OutliningSpanKind](../enum.OutliningSpanKind/README.md)

+> Classification of the contents of the span